-But since we’ve had AMD’s Ryzen 3000 announcement, we’ve got a few more juicy performance tidbits to sink our teeth into.
+But since then AMD has officially announced its 3rd gen chips, and we’ve got a few more juicy performance tidbits to sink our teeth into.

 The platform: These are the best AM4 gaming motherboards

-AMD has also now confirmed that there will be no performance difference when it comes to the CPUs, between the 400-series boards and how they run on the new, high-end X570 motherboards.
+AMD has also now confirmed that there will be no performance difference between the 400-series boards and how its CPUs run on the new, high-end X570 motherboards.